djalbat/occam-parsers/README.md

 There are three parsers in all:

 * A primitive to parse a variant of extended [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), hardly a parser at all in fact.
-* A basic parser, for illustrative purposes.
+* A basic parser, for illustrative purposes, and for developing new grammars.
 * The main parser, namely the parser for the BNF grammar part of Occam's vernacular, called Florence.

 All parsers bar the primitive parser share common patterns and functionality.
 The last two parse content according to productions defined in the aforementioned variant of extended BNF.
 The following, taken from the basic example, shows some features of this variant: